Skip to main content

 .build();

-String recipeResponse = gemini.generate("Suggest a dessert recipe with strawberries");
+String recipeResponse = gemini.chat("Suggest a dessert recipe with strawberries");

 System.out.println(recipeResponse);